 SPECIAL OFFER: Your registration includes onsen accommodations, two very special Japanese dinners, two breakfasts and lunches, and transit between Sapporo and Jozankei!
 Please visit our Sapporo Hot Spring workshop page for more information.

 I have been modeling with GWB for several years now but I always learn something new at the workshops.

 – Johan Fourie, Geostratum Groundwater & Geochemistry Consulting

 The Geological Society of America Annual Meeting is coming back to Seattle in 2017, and so are we!
 Please join us in caffeinated, intoxicating Seattle as we present our popular Applied Geochemical Reaction Modeling workshop on October 20-21, just preceding the GSA meeting.

-Instructors Brian Farrell and Melika Sharifi will show you how to set up and interpret geochemical models of reacting systems, beginning with the basics and continuing to advanced techniques only the experts know.
+Instructors Brian Farrell, Melika Sharifi, and Jenny Druhan will show you how to set up and interpret geochemical models of reacting systems, beginning with the basics and continuing to advanced techniques only the experts know.

 Please visit our Seattle workshop page for more information.

 I loved the workshop!
 It was just the right combination of instruction plus hands‑on.